 The Partnership Charter License

 The Partnership Charter is both a structured process and a product (document) that captures the intentions and agreements among the partners.
 David Gage described the concepts underlying the PC process in his highly acclaimed book, The Partnership Charter: How to Start Out Right With Your New Business Partnership (or Fix the One You’re In).
-Ed Kopf and Dr. Gage subsequently developed The Partnership Charter Workbook to provide people with structured exercises that guide them through thirteen critical discussions and negotiations to reach agreements that memorialize their understandings, serve as the basis for any needed legal documents, and guide them in their day-to-day working relationship for years to come.
+Dr. Gage subsequently developed The Partnership Charter Workbook to provide people with structured exercises that guide them through thirteen critical discussions and negotiations to reach agreements that memorialize their understandings, serve as the basis for any needed legal documents, and guide them in their day-to-day working relationship for years to come.
 A Charter goes well beyond traditional partnership agreements to include the full range of business and interpersonal issues that are key to the success of business partners, including expectations, personalities, money, ownership, governance, conflict management, fairness, and five other topics.

 Business advisors can use the book and the workbook to skillfully guide clients who are in existing partnerships or planning co-owner relationships to build greater trust in one another and build confidence in their “deal” with one another.
 The license includes ten hours of training during the first use of the Workbook with clients, on-going coaching from BMC during the second and third uses of the Workbook, and a per-use fee for each client engagement.